p3palazzo/comparative-histories/paper.md

 vernacular architecture as a sort of disciplined anti-global history institutionalized by nationalist ideology in the guise of historic preservation [@jarzombek:2015architecture].

+Vernacular architecture as anthropology due to Rapoport and Paul Oliver [@ara:2016imaging21, 174], Henry Glassie [@glassie:1976folk].

+But vernacular is also operative in that it must be practiced to remain relevant.
+On the one hand, it must be allowed to evolve in response to changing needs [@vellinga:2006engaging, 83]; on the other, vernacular studies must turn scholarship into building practice to assert its validity, see Fathy, Development Workshop, CRATerre [@ozkan:2006traditionalism, 104--106].

+Vernacular architecture studies presently in tension between the definition of vernacular as traditional, even if under transformation, ways of making, and as local cultural manifestations [@perez:2018marco].
+The traditional way of making is further divided between the celebration of abstract qualities [@asatekin:1990varieties1] and that of identifiable processes [@florentino:2020vernacularXLIV-M-1-2020].
+Cultural sustainability [@memmott:2015redefining58].

 Tafuri's admonition eventually came to pass in much of western Europe, but not in quite the way he expected.
 As architectural history has been